 Overview: Profity is a closed network of e-commerce companies providing gifts to customers typically in the form of vouchers.
 Partners will receive high-quality traffic along with new sales/clients from a very online savvy target group.

 How they can help scale B2B partnerships: Profity allows brands to share offers from relevant brands with their customers.
 Once a customer purchases on a brands website, they are shown a list of offers available on other eCommerce sites.

 To partner with over 300 brands through Profity’s eCommerce network advertiser’s need to install a tracking pixel on their site.
 Brands can choose who to partner with, the only requirement is that they provide an offer or discount code other brands can promote.
 This partnership works on standard CPA terms and is an excellent way of reaching customers who have 100% purchase intention.

-Countries of operation: Switzerland, Germany, Austria, Poland and Italy (planning to launch the UK market in mid-June).
+Countries of operation: Switzerland, Germany, Austria, Poland and Italy

 The affiliate channel is a great way for brands to drive volume and automate brand to brand partnerships as well as being able to test new strategies in the partnerships space.
 We expect more brands to incorporate brand to brand partnerships as part of their wider partner marketing strategies in the near future.